dotnet/dotNext/docs/features/cluster/index.md

 # Implementations
 * [.NEXT Raft](./raft.md) is a fully-featured implementation of Raft algorithm and related infrastructure
 * [.NEXT HyParView](./gossip.md) is a fully-featured implementation of HyParView membership protocol for reliable Gossip-based communication

+# Multiplexing
+[QUIC](https://en.wikipedia.org/wiki/QUIC) and [SSH](https://en.wikipedia.org/wiki/Secure_Shell) are good examples of the multiplexing protocols.
+For instance, SSH shares the single TCP connection for multiple logical channels.
+QUIC uses a concept of streams to expose multiple logical channels through the same socket port.
+Both protocols have their own transport-level security and encryption.
+This is a must-have feature for the communication over untrusted network such as the Internet.
+However, for the communication between nodes in the cluster it's redundant.
+Nodes of the cluster typically located in the secured and trusted LAN.
+The encryption could be enabled at the network layer (e.g., IPSec) or by the encapsulation protocol (e.g., VPN).
+For instance, Kubernetes CNI plugins, such as Calico or Cilium, provide traffic encryption between nodes.
+In such an environment, there is no reason to pay for extra CPU cycles required for the encryption.

+.NEXT Cluster Programming Suite implements [simple multiplexing protocol](./multiplex.md) on top of TCP.
+Thus, the single TCP connection can be efficiently shared between multiple components for the application.